Edit the dashboard

 If you want to learn more about dashboards, views, and cards, take a look at these topics:

-1. Take a look at the introduction to dashboards and learn about multiple dashboards.
+1. Take a look at the introduction to dashboards and learn about dashboard types.

 3. Learn how to add cards to a view.